≡ Menu

 Chartreux cat breed

-If you’re a fan of cats that have the fabulous “blue-gray” coat, that is only found in a few cat breeds, there is a really good chance that you may want to place the Chartreux cat breed on the top of your list of breeds to consider.
+If you’re a fan of cats with the fabulous “blue-gray” coat only found in a few cat breeds, there is a perfect chance that you may want to place the Chartreux cat breed at the top of your list of species to consider.
+Because these guys have one of the “best” blue-gray coats, this is one reason why we here at IndulgeYourPet really like this breed.
+Another reason is that they are also a SUPER-friendly cat breed that happens to be an excellent hunter if given a chance!

 But is the…